 In April 2011, the Supreme Court handed down judgment in the landmark case of Jones v Kaney.
-This fundamentally changed the law regarding immunity from liability in negligence, which had previously been enjoyed by expert witnesses in civil cases.
+This fundamentally changed the law regarding expert immunity from liability in negligence, which had previously been enjoyed by expert witnesses in civil cases.
 For over 400 years, expert witnesses had been immune from liability for any negligence arising out of written or oral evidence presented to the courts.

 Expert witnesses were afforded immunity for a number of reasons: principally to protect them from harassment after giving evidence in good faith but also to further the interests of justice by ensuring that a witness could give evidence freely and fearlessly.
 So what changed with Jones v Kaney?